Jaideepgupta/AtliQ-Commerce-End-to-End-Capstone/README.md

 effective_date
 ```

-The supplier price list is used to enrich product/sales data for cost and profitability analysis.
+The supplier price list enriches product/sales data for cost and profitability analysis.

-> **Design note:** Marketing spend is modeled separately from sales because the available source data does not contain a reliable sale-to-campaign attribution key.
-A date-only join could multiply sales when several campaigns/channels exist on the same date.
+> **Design note:** Marketing spend is modeled separately from sales because the source data has no reliable sale-to-campaign attribution key.
+A date-only join could multiply sales when several campaigns or channels run on the same date.

----

-# 🧱 Data Engineering Architecture

 ## 0. Project Foundation & OLTP Setup

 The project starts with a normalized Azure SQL OLTP schema for the e-commerce application.
 The repository includes the DDL used to create the operational tables and the ETL metadata/audit objects used by the ingestion framework.
 Seed/source data was loaded and validated before building the downstream analytical pipeline.

 ## 1. OLTP – Azure SQL

 Azure SQL acts as the operational source system.
 The normalized OLTP model is designed for transactional workloads, with separate tables for customers, products, orders, order items and payments.

-The project also uses an ETL control table and watermark concepts for incremental ingestion.
+The project also uses an ETL control table and watermark concepts to support incremental ingestion.

----

 ## 2. Ingestion – Azure Data Factory